5786 ✺ 2026

 Early Bird Tickets Coming Dec 1

-A festival of Jewish cultural and spiritual renewal
+A festival of Jewish earth-based spirituality and cultural arts

-Registration for M A N N A coming Dec 1
+Save the Date M A N N A 2026

 Tickets Coming Soon